benfrankel/tiny_bail/README.md

 cargo add tiny_bail
 ```

-You can set features to customize the logging behavior on failure:
+You can set features to customize the logging behavior on bail:

 ```shell
 # Log with `println!` instead of `tracing::warn!`.